jxtx-memorial/jxtx-memorial.github.io/memorials.md

 <div class="box">
 	<p align="justify">In my last email from James regarding some work issues he said “I’m feeling generous”.
 In fact James was always generous.
 He was generous with his time, his scientific expertise, and his gratitude.
 He loved our department and was very grateful for the faculty, students and staff.
 He had found his home.
 I remember working with him on his very large U54 proposal before he arrived and he was surprised and grateful that we were contacting all the subs on the proposal to alleviate the workload for him.
 When I asked him to speak at the Homewood Research Administrators Day he of course accepted and during the speech expressed his gratitude for the staff in Biology as well as for all research administrators.</p>
 	<p align="justify">James was our “rock star” and transformed our department.
 For that I will be eternally grateful to him.
-My deepest sympathy to Meredith ,his family and all of his colleagues.</p>
+My deepest sympathy to Meredith, his family and all of his colleagues.</p>
 	<b>—Cindy Holstein</b>
 </div>